Tags: canton daml blockchain

 For example:

-A two-participant local sandbox makes those boundaries visible.
+A three-participant local sandbox makes those boundaries visible.

 It is still small enough to understand, but it has enough structure to teach the real Canton model:

-application -> participant -> synchronizer -> other participant
+application -> participant -> synchronizer -> other participants

 That mental model is the point of the exercise.